hamk-uas/audiobeacon-text-to-speech/README.md

 A SHA-256 hash is calculated from the speech text string.
 The function returns a redirect to the cached audio file if the cached file has an `x-ms-meta-speechstringhash` header matching the hash.
 Otherwise the speech is synthesized and cached with the new hash.

-Two secrets are needed, with censored examples:
+Two secrets are needed that are not stored in the repository.
+Censored examples:

 `GetSpeech/cache-storage.json`:
 ```